yuanhjty/Calculator/README.md

 # toy-calculator

-It's a toy calculator program by C++, for novice programmers to play with.
+It's a toy calculator program by C++, easy to extend.

-Though it seems to be so simple, I'll try to improve the implementation to make it convient to extend.

 Have fun!
 And look forward to your advice.

 ## Avaliable Operation

 >Binary: + - * / ^
->Unary: - sin cos tan asin acos atan
+>Unary: - sin cos tan asin acos atan ln lg

 ## Demo